mkathiravan/Android-Notes/RxJava.md

 ----> **SubscribeOn()** decides on which thread source observable will run.
 This is useful to decide whether to run the sourcce in the main thread or background thread.

 ----> **observeOn** decides on which thread downstream operators will run.
 This is useful for switching thread between two operators.

+### Subject in RxJava:

+---> A subject extends an observable and implements observer at the same time.
+It acts as an observable to clients and registers to multiple events taking place in the app.
+It acts as an observer by broadcasting the event to multiple subscribers.

+ ---> Subjects can acts as both an observer and an observable.

+ ----> Subjects are considered as HOT observables.